 Our Council sets the strategic and professional direction of the College, ensuring that it is informed by the views of a cross-section of members.

-Our Council members ensure that we remain true to our principles and accountable to our members by:
+Our Council members ensure that we remain true to our belief in ‘professional excellence in eye health’ and are accountable to our members by:

 - bringing members’ views to the attention of the College

 - sharing the College’s thinking, direction and activity within the region

 - providing leadership for their region by participating in local meetings as the representative of the College